jbajramovi1/neural-networks/README.md

 Script for starting the execution: ./run

-Exported txt files with predictions: trainPredictions.csv and actualTestPredictions.csv
+Exported csv files with predictions: trainPredictions.csv and actualTestPredictions.csv